wbamberg/wbamberg.github.io/_posts/2018-3-11-interactive-examples.md

 ![](../images/interactive-examples/css-editor-first-user-test.png)

-We wanted the examples - especially the CSS examples - to show users the range of possible values that an item could accept.
+We wanted the examples - especially the CSS examples - to show users the different kinds of syntax that an item could accept.
 In the early prototypes, we did this using autocomplete: when the user deleted the value assigned to a CSS property, we showed an autocomplete popup listing different syntax variations:

 ![](../images/interactive-examples/css-editor-autocomplete.gif)

 ## First round of user testing

 In March 2017 [Kadir Topal] and I attended the first round of user testing, which was run by [Mark Hurst].
 We learned a great deal about user testing, about our prototypes, and about what users wanted to see.
-We learned that users usually wanted to see examples and appreciated them being quick to find.
+We learned that users  wanted examples and appreciated them being quick to find.
 Users liked interactive examples, too.

 But autocomplete was not successful as a way to show different syntax forms.
 It just wasn't discoverable, and even people who did accidentally trigger it didn't seem to understand what it was for.